pietropier1/riseBot/README.md

 # riseBot
-Collection of files for robots in RISE lab
+Collection of files for robots in RISE lab.
+Keep file update e remember to comment commitments!